evg656e/requirify/README.md

 ### ES6 and Babel

-You can prototype with ES6 modules, using [babel-standalone](https://www.npmjs.com/package/babel-standalone) for Browsers and QML, and (babel-register)[https://www.npmjs.com/package/babel-register] for Node.js.
+You can prototype with ES6 modules, using [babel-standalone](https://www.npmjs.com/package/babel-standalone) for Browsers and QML, and [babel-register](https://www.npmjs.com/package/babel-register) for Node.js.

-To enable ES6 in HTML JS:
+Enable ES6 in HTML JS:
 ```js
 var Babel = require('./node_modules/babel-standalone');
 require.transform = function(content) {